Every real 3-manifold is real contact: Examples

 Similarly $(\s,s_2)$ is given by an equivariant $(+1)$-surgery of type~$1_1$ (with respect to $H$) on the unknot represented by $a-b$.
 In this the curve $a-b$ can be made equivariantly Legendrian on $H$ according to Lemma~\ref{lerp}.
 Then $\tw(a-b;H)=0$ as $(a-b)$ is parallel to the dividing set.
 Hence we get the contact surgery coefficient $+1-0=+1$.
 Since $\tb(a-b)=-1$, we obtain the equivariant contact surgery diagram in Figure \ref{s1xs2_12}, right.

-$(\s,s_3)$ is obtained by performing a type~5 $(+1)$-surgery on the knot pair formed by the curves $(a,b)$.
-We make $a$ Legendrian (no need to employ Real Legendrian Realization Principle) so that it is an unknot with $\tw=\tb=-1$, and an equivariant copy represents a Legendrian unknot $b$.
-The equivariant contact surgery diagram for an $s_3$-real contact structure is given in Figure \ref{hopf1}, left.
-This diagram produces a tight contact structure and since $\xi$ is the unique tight contact structure on $\s$, we conclude in particular that $\xi$ is $s_3$-real too.
+$(\s,s_4)$ is obtained by performing a type~5 $(+1)$-surgery on the knot pair formed by the curves $(a,b)$.
+We make $a$ Legendrian (no need to employ Real Legendrian Realization Principle), and an equivariant copy represents a Legendrian unknot $b$.
+If these Legendrian unknots are arranged to have $\tw=\tb=-1$ then we would need an equivariant pair of contact $(+2)$-surgeries.
+However such a contact surgery is not well-defined; a priori it is not unique.
+However in this case it is: either of the two choices made during the surgery leads to isomorphic structures (see \cite[Example~5.3]{Ke}).
+Anyhow this topological equivariant surgery must be turned into a well-defined equivariant contact one.
+For this we follow the idea in \cite{Ke} to turn the contact $(+2)$-surgery along the Legendrian knot with $\tb=-1$ into contact $(\pm 1)$-surgeries along a pair of Legendrian knots $K_1, K_2$ and their equivariant copy $L_1, L_2$ as appears in Figure \ref{hopf1}(a).
+Moreover, this contact diagram gives the unique tight structure on $\s$.

+A proof of tightness is shown in Figure \ref{hopf1}.
+The first isomorphism is by contact sliding of $K_1,L_2$ over $K_2$ \cite{DiGe}.
+In the new diagram $L_1$ does not link with the slided copies of $K_1,L_2$ and thus it is a meridian of $K_2$.
+The second isomorphism follows from the fact that a $(-1)$-contact surgery on some $L$ and a $(+1)$-contact surgery on its meridian cancels each other.
+One way to see that is by sliding the meridian over $L$ to get a Legendrian push-off of $L$.
+A $(-1)$-contact surgery on $L$ and a $(+1)$ on its push-off cancel.
+The third isomorphism is via applying \cite[Lemma~2.9]{EtKeOn} (for two knots and for $n=+1$).
+This lemma is a generalization of \cite[Proposition~2.4]{LiSt}.
+Finally the last isomorphism is a contact Reidemeister move.
+The discussion up to now proves Theorem~\ref{3ofs1xs2}.

-$(\s,s_4)$ is given by a type~5 $(-1)$-surgery on the same Hopf link as above and the corresponding equivariant contact surgery diagram is shown in Figure \ref{hopf1}, right.
-This $s_4$-real contact structure is overtwisted.
-So the attempt to find out whether $\xi$ is $s_4$-real or not is inconclusive with this particular surgery.
-We still do not know whether $\xi$ is $s_4$-real or not.
+Furthermore $(\s,s_3)$ is given by a type~5 $(-1)$-surgery on the same Hopf link as above and a possible corresponding equivariant contact surgery diagram is shown in Figure \ref{hopf1}(b).
+This $s_3$-real contact structure is overtwisted (see e.g. \cite{DiGeSt}).
+So the attempt to find out whether $\xi$ is $s_3$-real or not is inconclusive with this particular surgery.
+We still do not know whether $\xi$ is $s_3$-real or not.

 \begin{remark} Let us start with the genus-1 real contact Heegaard decompositions of $(S^3,\cst)$ with the gluing map $f=\tau_b s'_2$ instead of $\cst$, where $s'_2= $.
 This decomposition is induced from the real open book depicted in Figure~\ref{g1}, thus the Heegaard surface $H$ is equivariantly convex as it comes from a real open book.
 Since $s'_2=\tau^{-1}_{b} f$, $(\s,s_2)$ can be obtained from $(S^3,\cst)$ via an equivariant $(-1)$-surgery of type~$1_1$ on the unknot represented by $b$, with framing with respect to $H$.
 We observe that $b$ can be realized in a Legendrian way on $H$ by the Legendrian Realization Principle but that cannot be done equivariantly.
 Indeed, first note that Lemma~\ref{lerp} does not apply here as its last assumption is not satisfied.
 If equivariant realization were possible, then $\tw(b;H)$ would be zero as $b$ is parallel to the dividing set.
 Hence we would get $\tb(b)=0+1=1$.
 This is of course impossible for an unknot in the tight $S^3$. \end{remark}